PinewoodPip/epip/docs/Features/UI.md

 <li>Ignored: AI will try to act as if this character does not exist.</li>
 <li>Taunted: this AI will consider the source of Taunt a Preferred target.</li>
 </ul>
-<p><b>This information is only relevant for Epic Encounters 2!</b></p>
 </details>

 ### Treasure Display
-An option has been added to display noteworthy item drops of enemies and containers on their health bar.
+An option has been added to display noteworthy EE item drops of enemies and containers on their health bar.
 For characters, this only shows while holding shift.
+Changes and special cases from Derpy's Tweaks are supported.
-Accessible through **Options -> Epip settings -> General -> Character Level Display**, disabled by default.
+Accessible through **Epip Settings -> General -> Character Level Display**, disabled by default.

 ![Treasure display option.](img/ui/treasure_display.png)